microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 cp local.settings.json.template local.settings.json
 ```

-Then you need to update the value of `AZURE_REDIS_CONNECTION_STRING` that you can retreive in your redis instance:
+Then you need to update the value of `AZURE_REDIS_CONNECTION` that you can retrieve in your redis instance:

 ![Azure Managed Redis connection string][azure-cache-for-redis-connection-string]